Senate Guidelines for Appointment of Teaching Assistants (formerly Student Demonstrators)/Senior Teaching Assistants (formerly Tutorial Assistants).

 It is recognised that experience in teaching and assessment contributes significantly to the employability of postgraduate students, therefore the use of postgraduate student Demonstrators/Tutorial Assistants is encouraged subject to the following guidelines:

 A postgraduate student may not undertake demonstrating, tutorial or assessment work, inclusive of preparation time, for more than six hours in any one week.

-Demonstrators/ Tutorial Assistants may contribute freely to demonstrating, tutorials and other support teaching, but would not be expected to contribute to more than 25% of the lecturing on any module.
+Teaching Assistants/Senior Teaching Assistants may contribute freely to demonstrating, tutorials and other support teaching, but would not be expected to contribute to more than 25% of the lecturing on any module.

-To brief the demonstrator/tutorial assistant on all teaching;
+- To brief the demonstrator/tutorial assistant on all teaching;

-To monitor the quality of teaching provision;
+- To monitor the quality of teaching provision;

 Any exceptions to the above are subject to the approval of the Chair of the Progression and Awards Board.